 Now all that being said, there IS a major advantage to incorporating in another state like Nevada, Wyoming, or Montana.
 You company in California will owe the $800 a year the entire time it is in existence.
 So if you shut down for a year, and travel, and don’t make a dime, unless you dissolve the company, you will still owe $800 a year.
 Even if you don’t send in your annual statement of information, and get administratively dissolved, you will still owe the $800 a year.
 So if you incorporate in another state, you can just cancel your qualification to do business in CA and thus not have to pay the $800 for that company, and then if you don’t operate the business for awhile, it is still there, building credit history, longevity, and not costing you very much money to keep it active.

 Your only cost would be the annual report and a registered agent fee in that state.
-Who knows, if you never use it again, maybe you can sell it as a shelf company.
 Wyoming for instance has no corporate income tax, but the annual report is $50.
 Idaho for instance has no annual report fee, but has corporate income tax on your net profits.
 We offer a discounted registered agent fee for Idaho, Montana, or Wyoming if you are just using it to base your company there, and if you hire us for your agent for California as well.
 We will still offer you the discounted price, if you cancel your registration in California at any time.

-If you would like to start a company in another state, and would like to use Northwest Registered Agent, LLC. as your registered agent, please send us an email or give us a call.
+If you would like a registered agent, please send us an email or give us a call.
 We would be happy to help you out.
 Please keep in mind, that none of this should be taken as legal advice.
-We are not lawyers, and don't pretend to be.
+We are not lawyers, and don’t pretend to be.
 You should consult a licensed attorney for any type of tax planning.
 We provide national registered agent service within a price point that most people find affordable and helpful.